HenrikDueholm/LV32.2020..ProjectBuilder/README.md

 Use this action as a post build verification.
 If it is used as a pre-build action the build will fail as the PPL will be in memory before the build is executed!

 #### Settings
 Test Environment - Optional: The type of enironment to use when running the test.
 Will default to dev (development environment) if empty.
-Currently only supports dev.
+Use RTE for Run-Time engine.

 PPL Name - Optional: If set only the target PPL will be tested, else all PPLs in the PPL folder will be tested.
 Note that the name must include the extension if used.